To find out baby’s sex or not to find out? Some pregnant women and their partners can’t decide!

-Reasons Not To Find Out The Sex Of Your Baby #1: It Will Be A Surprise
+Sex Of Your Baby #1: It Will Be A Surprise

 In this day and age, with text messaging, smart phones, online chat, the internet, and 24 hour news, surprises are pretty rare.
 Everything is competing for our attention and it constantly feels like information overload!